Had a hip or knee replacement? The surgeon said I did not need physio after the operation?

 I will discuss some more specific TKR and then THR rehab later on.
 Before this, I will identify some other benefits of post-op physio rehab for either type of replacement.

-We can offer hydrotherapy.
+We offer hydrotherapy at our Adelaide and Mount Barker clinics.
 This is where you do movement in water.
 The therapeutic advantages of water are its buoyancy and ability to offer multi-directional resistance.
 The reduced sense of weight you feel in the water which, can be enhanced by flotation devices, can be used to practice your walking without over-taxing your new joint.
 Those who still require walking aids on land often do not need any in the water.
 Other strengthening exercise can be performed in the water that cannot easily be done on land.

 Physios have lots of tips they can offer depending on what issues arise during your rehab.
 Advice may include recommendations on dressing, sleeping and negotiating stairs as you wean off walking aids.